 The front panel has controls for Gain, Bass Midrange and Treble, Volume, Presence, and Depth.
 This combination gives you a great ability to tailor the sound to your taste.
 The separate gain and volume controls allow you to adjust the amount of overdrive at any volume level.

 There is a mute switch with its own indicator light, and, for kitset safety, like the SE5 stereo amplifier, the power supply uses an external 12V 10A desktop power adaptor.

 The rear panel has 6.5mm jack connections for the effects loop and speaker outputs and an effects bypass switch.

 Like other RedRoo amplifier designs, all components in Guitar Amplifier Kits are mounted on a PC Board so tricky point-to-point wiring is minimised.
 The front panel components (potentiometers etc.) can either be soldered-in, or plugged-in for ease of assembly and replacement.

-RedRoo kits are top-of-the-range Guitar Amplifier Kits with professional grade components.
-We don't know the exact kit price yet, but it be very competitive.
+RedRoo kits are top-of-the-range Guitar Amplifier Kits with professional-grade components.
+We don't know the exact kit price yet, but it will be very competitive.
 We also need to finalise the documentation and work out a name.
-(Everyone likes the name "Flying Turtle" so looks like its RedRoo's "Flying Turtle" amplifier.
-Same name as a sailing boat on Sydney Harbour but seems to have its origin in folk law*).
+(Everyone likes the name "Flying Turtle" so looks like it's RedRoo's "Flying Turtle" amplifier.
+The same name as a sailing boat on Sydney Harbour but seems to have its origin in folk law*).